How Does the Law Legally Define What Is a Threat?

 Furthermore, it is necessary that the uttered words be proven beyond a reasonable doubt as a threat rather than just a possible threat.
 This requirement was stated in the case of R. v.
 Sears, 2018 ONCJ 866 where it was said:

 While this possible reasonable interpretation was certainly sufficient to justify the laying of the charge and the initiation of process on the standard of reasonable and probable grounds, the standard I must consider is proof beyond a reasonable doubt.
 That latter standard requires that I must acquit Mr. Sears unless the evidence satisfies me that the only reasonable interpretation of the passage is that it is a threat.
 A finding that a threat to kill is a possible, or even the most likely, reasonable interpretation must lead to an acquittal.

-Based on the case law, it appears clear that the views of the complainant may be irrationally and unduly subjective to adequately assess whether words constitute as a clear threat; and thus, what a rationally objective person would view as a threat, and do so beyond reasonably doubt, and thus beyond what may possibly be a threat, is the required legal test of when a threat is a threat.
+Based on the case law, it appears clear that the views of the complainant may be irrationally and unduly subjective and therefore be inadequate assessment as to whether words constitute as a clear threat; and thus, contrary to the perceptions and views of the complainant, what a rationally objective person would view as a threat, and do so beyond reasonable doubt, and thus beyond what may just possibly be a threat, is the required legal test of when a threat is genuinely a threat.

 Quick & Easy Retainer Process

 Contact DefendCharges.ca to obtain your free fifteen (15) minute consultation, a legal representative will review your circumstances, and explain your options for defending your matter.
 Consideration will also be given to your driving record and/or history of any past offence(s), as well as the potential consequences of a conviction.

 DefendCharges.ca will obtain a copy of your driver’s licence or other government issued identification, a copy of the charging document(s), and details of the alleged offence(s) as well as any other information that you deem relevant.